 Regular and painful cramps or contractions in the abdomen or stomach in pregnancy before 37 weeks

-Such cramps or pain in the abdomen can be a sign of premature labor, especially if the female also has the following conditions:
+Such cramps or pain in the abdomen can be a sign of premature labor, especially if the woman also has the following conditions:

 - Clear or pinkish vaginal discharge